muldjord/skyscraper/README.md

 ## Release notes

+#### Version 2.0.1 (unreleased)
+* Removed 'mamedb' source files as they were no longer in use
+* Slightly changed help text for scraping modules

 #### Version 2.0.0 (7th September 2017)
 * Back to basics: Removed several web sources.
 Now only allows the ones I have explicit permission to use.
 * Properly implemented official API for 'arcadedb' module